Geotechnical, Geoenvironmental and Geosynthetics Engineering

 The Hydraulics, Hydrology and Water Resources Engineering Graduate Program offers degrees in the general areas of hydraulic engineering including computational hydraulics and coastal engineering; engineering hydrology including surface and groundwater; and environmental transport processes including sediment and contaminant transport.
 Graduate programs can be tailored to student’s employment goals through courses available in the Civil, Architectural & Environmental Engineering Department and by other departments on campus.

 Both PhD and full- and part-time MS programs are offered.
 Full time MS students are required to write a thesis on an approved research topic.
-Facilities include a new computational hydraulics lab, a newly renovated hydraulics laboratory with water supply, a recirculating sediment transport flume, a wave flume with programmable wave generator, general-purpose hydraulic experimental equipment and a data acquisition system.
+Facilities include a computational hydraulics lab, a recirculating sediment transport flume, a wave flume with programmable wave generator, general-purpose hydraulic experimental equipment and a data acquisition system.

 Structures / Structural Mechanics